GMalzac/ProgImage.com/README.md

 X-User-Token    BaLgKhKd6hsKKVRXywrs
 ```

-Once the request is completed, the API will render the show view of your picture.
+Once the request is completed, the API will render a JSON show of your record.
+You can access your uploaded picture using the image_url value.

 ## List all pictures
 You can list all your pictures by sending a GET request to http://localhost:3000/api/v1/pictures